aefarrell/aefarrell.github.io/_posts/2023-10-30-dispersion_parameter_sensitivity.md

 where *u<sub>R</sub>* is the known windspeed at a reference height *z<sub>R</sub>* and *p* is a parameter that depends upon the [Pasquill stability class](https://en.wikipedia.org/wiki/Outline_of_air_pollution_dispersion#The_Pasquill_atmospheric_stability_classes).
 There are more complex models that incorporate the surface roughness, Monin-Obukhov mixing length, and other measures of stability, they are beyond this analysis.

-There are three different standard references used in `GasDispersion.jl` for windspeed: the default which comes from Spicer and Havens ([1989](#spicer-1989)), the correlations used by the EPA Industrial Source Complex (ISC3) dispersion models ([EPA 1995](#epa-1995)), and the correlations given in the various CCPS guidance documents ([AIChE/CCPS 1999](#ccps-1999))
+There are three different standard references used in `GasDispersion.jl` for windspeed: the default which comes from [Spicer and Havens](#spicer-1989), the correlations used by the [EPA Industrial Source Complex (ISC3)](#epa-1995) dispersion models, and the correlations given in the various [CCPS guidance documents](#ccps-1999)

 The ISC3 and CCPS correlations are divided into urban and rural terrain and are exactly the same correlations for the unstable classes.
-They appear to be the correlations given in Hanna *et al.* ([1982](#hanna-1982)).
+They appear to be the correlations given in Hanna et al ([1982](#hanna-1982)).
 They also bracket the default correlation.
 Clearly whether or not the terrain is urban is significant, it can lead to a 20-30% difference in estimated windspeed (depending upon elevation).

 ![svg](/images/dispersion_parameter_sensitivity_files/output_6_0.svg)

 For the stable atmospheres the ISC3 and CCPS *rural* correlations are the same.
 However they are very different for *urban* terrain and they no longer bracket the default correlation.
-The CCPS *urban* correlations are the same as Hanna *et al.* ([1982](#hanna-1982)), the ISC3 correlations use the parameter *p* = 0.30 and no reference is given in the model specification so I don't know why.
+The CCPS *urban* correlations are the same as Hanna et al ([1982](#hanna-1982)), the ISC3 correlations use the parameter *p* = 0.30 and no reference is given in the model specification so I don't know why.

 For an urban release scenario, whether or not one choses the default, the ISC3 urban, or the CCPS urban correlation can lead to a 300% difference in windspeed (for class F stability, depending on elevation).
 Which is a pretty large difference.